Skip to content

 Document pack that reduces rejections

-Prepare this baseline set early:
+Prepare this baseline set early and verify with your specific Führerscheinstelle:

 • valid passport or ID

-• residence registration evidence
+• residence registration (Anmeldebestätigung)

 • original foreign license